sharvaree1921/Virtual_3D_Presence_Systems/README.md

 - Take mirror image of all four sides of the object
 - Align it in all the 4 directions as prescribed earlier

+**Method to extract the object and make the required image**
+- Decide the object you want to click photo of
+- Take snapshots of that object from 4 sides(90 degrees to each other)
+- Extract the object from background using _Adobe Illustrator_ software
+- Use PicsArt or any other mobile app or photoshop to align these images in the form of mirror images onto the black background
+- These applications provide accuracy in placing the extracted the object and placing them in the required background

 _The hologram quality fades much in a light room.
 Dark room serves the best result_

 - In order to see the complete hologram, moving somewhat backwards also suffices(1-2 meters depending upon the pyramid size)